w3c/wot-architecture/USE-CASES/govtech-health-monitoring.md

 * RGB and/or depth camera registered with the thermal camera
 * Some way to identify location (optional)
-Note that location might be static and configured during installation, but might also be based on a localization technology if it needs to be portable (for example, if it needs to be set up quickly for an event).
+Note that location might be static and configured during installation, but might also be based on a localization technology if the device needs to be portable (for example, if it needs to be set up quickly for an event).

 ### Expected Data: